Embedded leadership changes what is actually possible

+You do not need another opinion on what technology to buy.
+You need someone inside the rhythm of your work helping your team perform.
 Consultants give you a report.
 Coaches sit on the sideline.
-Fractional CTOs fill a gap.
+Fractional leaders fill a gap.
 None of them change how your technology function actually operates.
 Embedded leadership does.

-CEOs have been dealing with underperforming technology functions for decades.
-And the solutions on offer haven’t changed much either.
-You can hire a consulting firm, bring in an executive coach, or slot in a fractional CTO.
+CEOs have been dealing with underperforming technology functions for years, and most of the solutions on offer still sit too far from the real work.
+You can hire a consulting firm, bring in a coach, or engage a fractional leader.
 Each one sounds reasonable.
-None of them actually fix the problem.
+None of them reliably changes how the function operates day to day.

-The missing piece isn’t advice.
-It’s presence.
-You can’t change how a team operates from the outside.
-You have to be inside the rhythm of the work.
+The missing piece is not more advice.
+It is leadership presence inside the work.
+You cannot change how a function performs from the outside.
+You have to work inside the rhythm that shapes it.

 Traditional vs embedded

-Same goal.
-Fundamentally different approach.
-Here’s what changes when someone is actually in the room.
+Same goal, very different method.
+Here is what changes when someone is actually inside the rhythm of your work.

 Traditional approaches